petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/exercise-run-liferay-and-elasticsearch-using-docker.md

    docker exec -it elasticsearch /bin/bash
    ```

-1. Once you're shelled into the container, execute
+1. Use `./bin/elasticsearch-keystore` to print the password to the command line:

    ```bash
    ./bin/elasticsearch-keystore show xpack.security.http.ssl.keystore.secure_password